Better-Decisions/betterdecisions.github.io/GoogleEarthEngine/soil_sample_geochemistry.md

 Figure 4 - Upload a csv file with latitude and longitude columns

 Let's continue and go back to the code editor.
 Now we need to read the csv file into GEE, the dataset is a FeatureCollection again and use the path of the csv file as parameter.
 To understand the dataset is necessary print the data on console, to get the number of rows and the name of the columns (figure 5).
-This dataset has 74 columns and 540 rows, but now let's filter the dataset and get only the cupper and gold columns and plot this geometry point as a feature in the map(figure 6).
+This dataset has 74 columns and 540 rows, but now let's filter the dataset and get only the cupper and iron columns and plot this geometry point as a feature in the map(figure 6).

 ```
 // Read the csv file